2018 Campeonato Paraibano: Format

 The competition was divided into a number of stages.

-In the first (group) stage, the ten teams weredivided into two groups of five.
-Each team played the five teams in the other group, home and away, for a total of ten games.
-The teams that finished top of each group qualified directly for the third (semi-final) stage.
-The teams that finished second and third in each group qualified for the second (quarter-final) stage.
-Of these two teams, the one with the best record in the competition was classified first for going into the next stage.
-The teams that finished fourth and fifth in each group played in the relegation quadrangle stage.
+In the first stage, the ten teams were divided into two groups of five.
+Each team played against the five teams in the other group, both at home and away, totaling ten games.
+The teams finishing at the top of each group qualified directly for the third stage, which is the semi-final stage.
+The teams finishing second and third in each group advanced to the second stage, which is the quarter-final stage.
+Among these two teams, the one with the best record in the competition was classified first to progress to the next stage.
+The teams finishing fourth and fifth in each group competed in the relegation quadrangle stage.

-In the second (quarter-final) stage, the teams that finished second in each group played the team finishing third in the same group over two legs, home and away.
-In both ties the team that finished third in their group played the first leg at home.
-The two winning teams qualified for the third (semi-final) stage.
-The team with the best record in the competition so far was classified as third going into that stage.
+In the second stage, which is the quarter-final stage, the teams that finished second in each group competed against the team that finished third in the same group over two legs, one at home and one away.
+In both ties, the team that finished third in their group played the first leg at home.
+The two winning teams advanced to the third stage, which is the semi-final stage.
+The team with the best record in the competition up to that point was classified as third going into that stage.

-In the relegation quadrangle stage, the four qualifying teams played each other home and away, with no points carried forward from the first (group) stage.
-The two teams that finished bottom of this stage were relegated to Division 2 for 2019.
+In the relegation quadrangle stage, the four qualifying teams played each other both at home and away, with no points carried forward from the first stage.
+The two teams that finished at the bottom of this stage were relegated to Division 2 for 2019.

-In the third (semi-final) stage, the team classified fourth played the team classified first, and the team classified third played the team classified second.
+In the third stage, which is the semi-final stage, the team classified fourth played against the team classified first, and the team classified third played against the team classified second.
 Both ties were played over two legs, with the lower qualified team playing the first leg at home.

 In the final stage, the two winning teams from the third (semi-final) stage played over two legs, with the team with the best record in the competition so far playing the first leg away from home.